🇬🇧 UK skilled worker visa

 Skilled Trades & Maintenance

-If you’re seeking a UK Skilled Worker Visa and have expertise in skilled trades and maintenance, there are several eligible occupation codes that can pave your way to a career in the UK.
-Skilled trades and maintenance professionals play a crucial role in various industries, and the UK recognises the need for qualified individuals in these fields.
+If you’re looking to apply for a Skilled Worker Visa UK and have expertise in skilled trades and maintenance, there are several Skilled Worker Visa eligible occupations and codes that can help you secure a career in the UK.
+Skilled professionals in these fields play a vital role in various industries, and the UK actively seeks qualified individuals to fill these essential roles.

 Here’s a comprehensive overview of the eligible job titles within this category: